(II) If 0.45 kg of water at 100°C is changed by a reversible proc... | Channels for Pearson+

 Intro to Entropy

-A reversible process is an idealized process that occurs in such a way that the system and surroundings can be returned to their original states without any net change.
-In contrast, an irreversible process cannot be reversed without leaving changes in the system or surroundings, often resulting in increased entropy.
-The distinction is crucial for calculating changes in entropy, as reversible processes yield maximum efficiency and minimum entropy change.
+A reversible process is an idealized process that occurs in such a way that the system and its surroundings can be returned to their original states without any net change.
+In thermodynamics, reversible processes are characterized by equilibrium at every stage, allowing for maximum efficiency and the ability to calculate changes in state variables, such as entropy, accurately.

 Recommended video: